2023 Best Physics Schools in Minnesota

 Request Information

-A rank of #5 on this year’s list means University of Minnesota - Duluth is a great place for physics students.
-UMN Duluth is a moderately-sized public school located in the city of Duluth.
+Out of the 7 schools in Minnesota that were part of this year’s ranking, University of Minnesota - Duluth landed the # 5 spot on the list.
+UMN Duluth is a moderately-sized public school located in the small city of Duluth.

 Read full report on Physics at University of Minnesota - Duluth